HeoYoon/kaggle-diaster-tweets/README.md

 https://www.kaggle.com/c/nlp-getting-started

-id - a unique identifier for each tweet text - the text of the tweet location - the location the tweet was sent from (may be blank) keyword - a particular keyword from the tweet (may be blank) target - in train.csv only, this denotes whether a tweet is about a real disaster (1) or not (0)
+id - a unique identifier for each tweet <br>
+text - the text of the tweet <br>
+location - the location the tweet was sent from (may be blank) <br>
+keyword - a particular keyword from the tweet (may be blank) <br>
+target - in train.csv only, this denotes whether a tweet is about a real disaster (1) or not (0)